-The ICJ Europe and CIS programme aims to strengthen the protection of human rights and the rule of law throughout the region, by:
+The ICJ Europe and Central Asia programme aims to strengthen the protection of human rights and the rule of law throughout the region, by:

 - Advancing the independence and accountability of judiciaries and supporting strong legal professions.